Turkish cuisine: Desserts

-Another jelly like Turkish sweet is macun.
-Mesir macunu of Manisa/İzmir (which was also called "nevruziye" as this Macun was distributed on the first day of spring in the Ottoman Palace) contains 41 different spices.
-It is still believed that "mesir macunu" is good for health and has healing effects.
-As with lokum, nane macunu (prepared with mint) used to be eaten as a digestive after heavy meals.
+Another jellylike Turkish sweet is macun.
+Mesir macunu of Manisa (or İzmir) (which was also called "nevruziye", as this macun was distributed on the first day of spring in the Ottoman Palace) contains 41 different spices.
+It is still believed that mesir macunu is good for health and has healing effects.
+As with lokum, nane macunu, prepared with mint, used to be eaten as a digestive after heavy meals.
 Herbs and flowers having curative effects were grown in the gardens of Topkapı under the control of the chief doctor "hekimbaşı" and pharmacists of the Palace who used those herbs for preparing special types of macun and sherbet.

-There are also several types of ice creams based on salep powder or corn starch with rose water such as dondurma (Turkish gum ice cream), dried fruit ice cream, ice cream rose petals.
+There are also several types of ice cream based on salep powder or corn starch with rose water, such as dondurma (Turkish gum ice cream), dried fruit ice cream, and ice cream rose petals.

 Dried fruit is also eaten with almonds or walnuts as a dessert.
 Raisins, dried figs and apricots are the most widespread dried fruits.

 Kaymak (clotted cream-butter) is often served with desserts to cut through their sweetness.

-Turkish tea or Turkish coffee, with or without sugar, is usually served after dinner or more rarely together with desserts.
+Turkish tea or Turkish coffee, with or without sugar, is usually served after dinner or, more rarely, together with desserts.